Reconsidering Learning Objectives in Unbiased Recommendation with Unobserved Confounders: Introduction

 \section{Introduction}

-Recommender systems have been widely used in many applications such as e-commerce platforms, social networks, and healthcare.
-However, recent studies show that it suffers from the selection bias issue~\cite{yang2018unbiased,schnabel2016recommendations,DBLP:conf/icml/GuptaWLW21}.
-The ideal feedback is collected by randomly and uniformly exposing items to users.
-However, the exposures are affected by the past recommendation policy, and this is called model selection bias.
-For example, users are more likely to interact with popular items than tail items, and recommender systems are also more likely to recommend these items than other~\cite{yang2018unbiased,schnabel2016recommendations}.
-This system selection bias creates the rich gets richer phenomenon where head contents are getting more and more exposure while tail contents are not discovered.
-Selection bias also comes from user self-selection: users usually interact and rate items they like and rarely rate items they do not like~\cite{marlin2007collaborative,schnabel2016recommendations}.
-Previous studies~\cite{schnabel2016recommendations,wang2019doubly} have theoretically and empirically shown that directly learning from the biased feedback cannot reflect user true preferences.
+Recommender systems are widely used in many applications such as e-commerce platforms, social networks, and healthcare.
+However, recommender systems learn from logged user-item feedback data and are subject to selection bias as the training data collected by the logging policy is observational rather than experimental~\cite{yang2018unbiased, schnabel2016recommendations,xiao2021general, DBLP:conf/icml/GuptaWLW21}.
+Ideally, the feedback should be collected by randomly and uniformly exposing items to users.
+However, in the real world, exposures are affected by the past recommendation policy, which is known as model selection bias.
+For example, users are more likely to interact with popular items than tail items, and recommender systems are also more likely to recommend popular items than others~\cite{yang2018unbiased, schnabel2016recommendations,xiao2022towards}.
+This model selection bias results in the "rich get richer" phenomenon, where head contents are getting more and more exposure while tail contents are rarely discovered.
+Selection bias also comes from user self-selection, i.e., users usually interact and rate items they like and rarely rate items they do not like~\cite{marlin2007collaborative, schnabel2016recommendations}.
+Previous studies~\cite{schnabel2016recommendations,saito2020unbiased, wang2019doubly,xiao2022representation} have theoretically and empirically shown that directly learning from the biased feedback cannot reflect user true preferences on items.